routegy/routegy-docs/app/docs/how-to/capture-it-requests.md

 # Capture IT requests

-The goal of this document is to cover how to create [schemas](/topics/schemas/) that capture IT requests.
+The goal of this document is to cover how to create [patterns](/topics/patterns/) that capture IT requests.
 These are meant to gain immediate insight to the exact area of a problem without requiring additional requests for more information.

 ## Prerequisites

-Before starting, you should familiarize yourself with the [How to: Create new schemas](/how-to/create-new-schemas/) document.
-Only once you've read that and are confident in creating new schemas in the Admin web app, should you continue.
+Before starting, you should familiarize yourself with the [How to: Create new patterns](/how-to/create-new-patterns/) document.
+Only once you've read that and are confident in creating new patterns in the Admin web app, should you continue.

 ## IT Requests